anav5704/Codeology-v2/src/pages/blogholder/top-5-resources-to-learn-frontend-web-dev-or-beginners.md

 date: Apr 10, 2023
 time: 3 mins
 tags:
-  - post
+  - All
-  - html
+  - CSS
-  - css
+  - HTML
-  - webdev
+  - Study
-  - study
+  - Webdev
 layout: ../../layouts/blog.astro
 image: /img/3.jpg
 alt: rectangular image with text on the left that reads top 5 Resources to learn  frontend web and an image of the html and css logo on the right